hgato/php-perceptron/README.md

-# php-perceptron
+# PHP-Perceptron

-just for fun, minor cell of neural network
+This file is just made for fun.
+It is how minor cell of neural network can look like in PHP.